 Now, interestingly Emmanuelle Zoldan – a classically trained session performer – snatched the replacement job, seemingly in a hurry too.
 She worked with Sirenia already for long stretches of her career.
 When not busy with Trail of Tears or Turisas, that is.
 The announcement was made shortly before the band ushered the next and 8th album Dim Days of Dolor to their fan base.

 Now, will Dim Days of Dolor make a difference?

 Thinking back to The Seventh Life Path, I suffered from some pretty dire premonitions.
-But then, it seems that there is rhyme and reason to the madness of getting with HR for a replacement after all.
+But then, it seems that there is some reason to the madness of getting with HR for a replacement after all.

 Now, make no mistake, Dim Days still lets you uncover the cheese platter!

-Emmanuelle Zoldan much better loans herself than Aylin to this kind of Sirenia‘s new brand.
-We will even forgive her this annoying, somewhat nasal interpretation of some parts.
-Not sure where this comes from.
-Aylin sported this same specific style as well.
-And they are not even a Brits from the (supposed) Upper Class.
-Those folks like to communicate that way to show us mean earthlings where we stand.
+Emmanuelle Zoldan loans herself much better to Sirenia‘s new brand.
+We will even forgive her for this annoying, somewhat nasal interpretation of some parts.
+Not sure where this comes from, and – surely – Aylin sported this same specific style as well.

-So, have we gotten ourselves a better record over last?
+So, have we gotten ourselves a better record over the last?